warlock-labs/solbls/README.md

 - `hashToField`: this takes a bytestring and returns a pair of elements in the base field
     - each of these elements is then mapped to a point on the curve via SvdW, and then added to produce a hash on the curve

-The above tests check random messages of lengths ranging from 10 to 256 bytes.
+The above tests check random messages of ranging lengths.

 ---